Zingiber officiale Roscoe. Family: Zingiberaceae

-Ginger is a perennial plant with grasslike leaves.
-Ginger, the spice, is produced from the root of the ginger plant and has been used for more than 2,500 years.
-The root contains essential oils and resins that give ginger its characteristic odor and spicy flavor, and are responsible for its medicinal uses.
+Ginger is a perennial plant.
+It has grass-like leaves.
+Ginger, the spice, is made from the root of the ginger plant.
+It’s been used for more than 2,500 years.
+The root contains essential oils and resins.
+These give ginger its characteristic odor and spicy flavor.
+They’re also responsible for its medicinal uses.

 Medically valid uses

-Ginger has been used to treat nausea associated with mild gastrointestinal viral infections, pregnancy, vertigo, post-operative nausea, and vomiting induced by chemotherapy, but studies show mixed results for these symptoms.
-However, studies do confirm that ginger can safely be used to relieve pregnancy-related nausea, such as morning sickness.
-These effects are due to oils in the plant called gingerols.
+Ginger has been used to treat nausea due to mild gastrointestinal infections and pregnancy.
+It also treats nausea due to vertigo, nausea after surgery, and vomiting from chemotherapy.
+Studies show mixed results for these effects.
+But research shows that ginger is safe and effective for pregnancy-related nausea, such as morning sickness.
+These effects are due to the gingerols.

-Ginger is claimed to function as an anti-inflammatory agent and play a role in treating arthritis and arthralgia, as well as reducing the movement-associated pain and muscle discomfort of arthritis.
+Ginger is said to work as an anti-inflammatory agent.
+It may play a role in treating arthritis and arthralgia.
+It may also decrease pain in arthritis.

-Ginger is thought to inhibit production of prostaglandins and leukotrienes.
-These are naturally produced chemicals that cause inflammation.
+Ginger is thought to get in the way of how prostaglandins and leukotrienes are made.
+These are natural chemicals that cause inflammation.

-Ginger, particularly the gingerols, is being studied as an anti-cancer agent.
-Gingerols may interfere with tumorigenesis (the generation of tumors or malignancy).
+Gingerols are being studied as an anti-cancer agent.
+Gingerols may interfere with tumorigenesis.
+This is the generation of tumors.

-Ginger is available in the form of tablets, crystals, and powder.
-It is also made into tea and is available as dried or fresh root.
+Ginger is available in the form of oral tablets, crystals, and powder.
+It’s also made into dried or fresh root tea.